shreyasudupi/AI-Projects/README.md

-A simple JS to Display my AI Projects
+A simple webpage to display my AI Projects